Kurt Schropp, MD

 Our clinical experience includes a number of hospitals in addition to our primary facility, the University of Kansas Hospital in Kansas City, Kansas.
 The Residents' experience is divided into both "team" rotations and opportunities to work alone on several of the specialty services.

-Our "team" rotations include the Transplant, GI/minimally invasive, Oncologic, Trauma, and Night Float services.
-The rotations that allow the resident the opportunity to work "solo" include the Cardiothoracic, Vascular, and Pediatric surgery services.
+Our "team" rotations include the Transplant, Acute Care, General Surgery, Vascular, Oncologic, Trauma, and Night Float services.
+The rotations that allow the resident the opportunity to work "solo" include the Colorectal, HPB (Hepatobiliary), Breast, Cardiothoracic, and Pediatric surgery services.

-One of the highlights of our program is the PGY-4 "circuit" year.
-The 4th year of training is unique and enjoyable year in our Residents' education.
-It consists of rotations at community hospitals in two moderate sized Kansas communities providing the Resident an opportunity to participate in private practice and to train with excellent general surgeons outside of the traditional teaching hospital setting.
-The PGY-4 is also the "Chief" resident on our night float service.
+The 4th year of Training is a unique and enjoyable year in our Residents' education.
+It consists of a rotation at community hospitals in a moderate sized Kansas community providing the Resident an opportunity to participate in private practice and to train with excellent general surgeons outside of the traditional teaching hospital setting.

 Over the last several years, the didactic experience at KU has been revamped.
 The resident lecture series has become a weekly "event" and is designated as protected time.
 All residents are excused from their clinical duties for the duration of the conference.
-Grand Rounds is also a weekly series consisting of visiting professor lectures, faculty lectures, and journal club once a month.
+This conference includes a time for monthly Journal Club & weekly M&M. Grand Rounds, is a weekly series consisting of visiting professor and faculty lectures.

 I believe that we have re-crafted our program with a staff that is committed to teaching and training our residents with an emphasis on learning, not on service to the hospital.
 We pride ourselves in selecting residents who work well together and are excited about learning.
 Residents who seek fellowships after graduation are excellent candidates and to date have had no difficulty in selection and placement in their program(s) of choice.